emory-libraries/dotanddefaultfiles/README.rst

 This is a repository for the teams commonly used dotfiles, config, example and best practices files.

-'''NEVER CHECK IN PASSWORDS, SERVERNAMES OR OTHER SENSATIVE INFORMATION.'''
+**NEVER CHECK IN PASSWORDS, SERVERNAMES OR OTHER SENSATIVE INFORMATION.**

 Directory Structure
 ===================